truemagic-coder/solana-agent/docs/index.rst

 Prompt Injection at Runtime Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Useful for Knowledge Base answers and FAQs.
+Useful for adding additional context to agent responses.

 .. code-block:: python